 The EdD requires 30 semester hours of study, including a dissertation.
-The EdD may be completed in approximately two years.
+The EdD may be completed in approximately two years plus the dissertation.

 Learning Outcomes

 Students, who complete the EdD program, will attain the knowledge and skills necessary to master these learning outcomes: